| The

 A. The band's name intends no risqué or double entendre meaning; so

 cleanse your mind!
-A clam is musicians' slang for a wrong note.
-The name
+A "clam" is musicians' slang for a wrong note.
+The

-prompted several working titles for the album, although the album never got
+inspired several working album titles, although an album never got

 made.
 Under consideration were, "The Clams: Live at the Casino", "The